zsoltibaba37/txt2html/README.md

 This little script convert all txt file to html in a working folder.

-### Note

-The program assumes you have a "YOUR_FOLDER/html" directory.

 #### Installation
 You do not have to install it.
 #### Files